 Instead, most of the apps on this list offer the chance to accumulate points, which you can then withdraw through gift cards, PayPal, or sometimes a check.

 The biggest limitation is that these apps won’t ever be great money earners.
 Just like survey apps or offer apps, you’re always going to be making far under the minimum wage.
 It might even take you a month or more to earn enough to withdraw even once.
+If you want to make more money, then you should consider something more lucrative.

 Some people even find mobile game apps relaxing, especially if they’re watching videos on Netflix or something similar at the same time.
 If you fall into that category, one of these apps could be perfect.